RickStrahl/BlogPosts/2018-05/Fixing-Web-UI/FixingWebUi.md

 Much like application frameworks like Angular and React etc., Web Components are meant to to create small self-contained islands of UX and functionality that can be reused.
 Web Components are more low level and focus on raw DOM interactions for things like input or display controls, where JavaScript frameworks focus more on high level application components that contain app logic.

-Web Components provide an isolated DOM space (Shadow DOM) in which controls can live so that they are optionally not affected by CSS rules and transformations from the host page except for explicitly pulled in styling and page logic.
+Web Components provide an isolated DOM space (Shadow DOM) in which controls can live so that they are not affected by CSS rules and transformations from the host page except for explicitly pulled in styling and page logic.
 The idea is that you can build components that will behave consistently no matter where you drop them into a page or which framework you use.

 That sounds great and it **might** solve the problems I've described so far in providing a richer base line of base controls that can be reused.
-Even so even Web Components sure could benefit from a larger set of built-in base controls to start from.
+Even so Web Components sure could benefit from a larger set of built-in base controls to start from.

 But...